Vikash-8090-Yadav/minimal/README.md

-All the code for the  Token additon  and nextid can be acessed from here: https://github.com/Vikash-8090-Yadav/Combo/tree/main/Gateway/quasar-contract/scripts

 ## This Application is deployed on presto  Gnosis Testnet Rollup and name of the rollup is: Pythonseed

 Smart contract Address: 0x4756954186e83de09525ac9D80b34D44cb634855